Sutra – Weaving Arts Practices for Inclusion

 Kumam Davidson

-Founder of Matai Society, Manipur, Kumam Davidson has a decade of transformative queer activism, community work, research, writing and consultancy.
-He also co-founded The Chinky Homo Project - queer digital anthology of Northeast India.
+Queer Activist and Founder of Matai Society, Manipur, Kumam Davidson has a decade of transformative queer activism, community work, research, writing and consultancy.
+He is also Ex Co-founder of The Chinky Homo Project - queer digital anthology of Northeast India.

 With expertise in digital storytelling, community building and community research across Manipur, Northeast India, he has produced extensive works from the region.
 He is also part of the LGBTQ networks in India and outside and has collaborated with institutions like the University of Sussex, University of California, Mariwala Health Initiative, Reframe Arts on pioneering community research including publications in HIV, mental health, and LGBTQIA lives in Routledge and Zubaan.
 He is Editor of the book “Mental Health Journey: Untold Stories of People from the Northeast of India”, shortlisted for Rainbow Book Prize 2024-25.

 He currently co-leads LGBTQIA advocacy, indigenous livelihoods, psycho-social health, and trauma-informed interventions in conflict zones with focus on Manipur.
-He is advisor/consultant to young collectives and organisations working on similar issues.
+He is advisor/consultant to young collectives and organisations in Northeast India working on similar issues.

 Romana Sheikh